core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

    When preparing the external_aad, the element 'sender_cred' in the aad_array takes the empty CBOR byte string.

-2. The client uses the hash function indicated for the Deterministic Client, and computes a hash H over the following input: the Sender Key of the Deterministic Client, concatenated with the external_aad from step 1, concatenated with the COSE plaintext.
+2. The client uses the hash function indicated for the Deterministic Client, and computes a hash H over the following input: the Sender Key of the Deterministic Client, concatenated with the binary serialization of the aad_array from step 1, concatenated with the COSE plaintext.

    Note that the payload of the plain CoAP request (if any) is not self-delimiting, and thus hash functions are limited to non-malleable ones.